 En route, visit the Nanton grain elevators, Claresholm Museum & Visitor Information Centre, Nikka Yuko Japanese Garden in Lethbridge, The NWMP Fort Museum at Fort Macleod (get tickets to the NWMP Musical Ride!), or Devil’s Coulee Dinosaur Heritage Museum in Warner.
 All attractions are on or close to the highway.

 Head Smashed in Buffalo Jump World Heritage Site is a worthwhile and fascinating detour (34 km round trip) if you have a couple hours to spare.

-Writing on Stone Provincial Park is an Alberta treasure that has been nominated to be a UNESCO World Heritage Site.
+Writing on Stone Provincial Park is an Alberta treasure and UNESCO World Heritage Site.
 Put it on your bucket list; it’s worth the drive!